piamanns/spellchecker/README.md

 ```bash
 poetry run invoke performance-test
 ```
 The test results are written to the test_results-directory in the project root.

+Row content in test result files:
+_misspelling;correct spelling(s);search duration;suggested spelling(s);correct spelling among suggestions (True or False)_

 ### Check code quality with pylint: